amirkdv/biseqt/docs.md

 The core dynamic programming algorithm is implemented [in C](https://github.com/amirkdv/align.py/blob/master/align/libalign.c) and interfaced using [cffi](https://cffi.readthedocs.org/en/latest/).
-The following are supported by `libalign`:
+The following are supported by `libalign` (the C implementaion) and exposed to Python by the `pw` module:

 * *Global* alignments, i.e Needleman-Wunsch.
 * *Local* alignments, i.e Smith-Waterman.